hyperledger/besu/CONTRIBUTING.md

 We have a set of [coding conventions](CODING-CONVENTIONS.md) to which we try to adhere.
 These are not strictly enforced during the build, but should be adhered to and called out in code reviews.

-## Documentation Style Guide
-For documentation, we have [documentation guidelines and examples](DOC-STYLE-GUIDE.md).
-These rules are not automatically enforced but are recommended to make the documentation consistent and enhance the user experience.

-Also have a look at our [MKDocs Markdown guide](MKDOCS-MARKDOWN-GUIDE.md) if you're not famililar with MarkDown syntax.
-We also have a number of extensions that are available in the Pantheon documentation described in this guide.

-## Git Commit Messages & Pull Request Messages
-* Use the present tense ("Add feature" not "Added feature")
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-* Provide a summary on the first line with more details on additional lines as needed
-* Reference issues and pull requests liberally

 # Pull Request Labels

 #### Pull Request Labels